Seed Cleaning Jamboree

 CLICK HERE to register for the Seed Cleaning Jamboree.

 Instructor Matt Drewno is the Mini-Farm and Seed Bank Manager of Victory Gardens for Peace.
 Matt is certified in permaculture, restoration of oak-savanna ecologies and biointensive food production.
 After a Bachelors of Architecture from Iowa State University, he founded RhythmicWater Ecological Design, a permaculture design business in the mid-western states.
 He has been working with Ecology Action since 2010 training individuals and communities in the principles of biologically intensive food production.
 His experience includes organic farm-scale food production, design and implementation of food forests, residential-scale food production and community gardens.
 In 2014, he started the RhythmicWater SeedBank in Mendocino (later re-named Victory Gardens for Peace Mini-Farm and Victory Gardens for Peace Seed Bank Exchange).
-He serves on the board of Ecology Action and manages the Green Belt Mini-Farm, a research, education and demonstration mini-farm in Mendocino, California.

 Location: Gardens Meeting Room